 Descriptive writing is writing that uses descriptive words to show your readers what is happening in your book.
 Typically when one thinks of descriptive writing, fiction novels come to mind.
-Fiction writers love to use descriptive writing to give their readers the opportunity to see the story unfolding inside their imaginations.
+Fiction writers love to use sensory details to give their readers the opportunity to see the story unfolding inside their imaginations.
 But the use of descriptive writing does not have to be limited to one particular genre.
 If used correctly, descriptive writing can make any piece of writing better.

 Descriptive Writing: For Fiction or Nonfiction?

 We know descriptive writing in fiction is great, but using descriptive language in nonfiction books can improve the writing of your book.
 As a writer you would no longer be simply retelling of true events, but rather retelling of true events that readers feel a part of.
 Using this type of language for nonfiction may seem strange, but it is worth it if it makes your book better in the long run.

 In his book “The Power of Now,” author Eckhart Tolle uses vivid language to help readers visualize their surroundings and connect with the present moment.
 For instance, he writes:

 With these descriptions, Tolle invites readers to pause and observe the natural world around them, creating a sense of calm and grounding.
 By incorporating sensory details like the texture of the bark, he helps readers feel more connected to their surroundings and to the present moment.

 Now that we’ve seen how effective descriptive writing can be used in a best-selling self-help book, let’s dive into some tips and techniques for using it in your own writing.